CBD Serving Size: A Helpful Guide on How Much CBD to Take

 You should use topical skin care products the same way you’d use them if they had no CBD – as a face wash, exfoliant, moisturizer, etc. The added CBD just brings more soothing benefits to the other ingredients.

 There is no “macro” amount of topical products to use.
 You can follow one application with another as you feel it is necessary to provide the desired results, although medicated topicals shouldn’t be applied more than four times a day.
 When using skin care products, you’ll use them as a morning routine and a night routine.
-Some products such as facial scrubs and facial masks will be used once or twice a week or more, as needed.
+Some products such as Exfoliating facial cleanser and facial masks will be used once or twice a week or more, as needed.
 But applying more of the product does not bring a “macro” effect.
 Simply use as much of the product as necessary to get the job done, and reapply when it is time for another use.

 If You Still Need Help Finding Your CBD Serving Size